17 Sales Management Skills Every Manager Must Master

 7. Master cross-functional projects

-As a sales manager, you’ll probably find yourself collaborating on cross-functional projects with other departments.
+As a sales manager, you’ll probably collaborate on cross-functional projects with other departments.
 The best sales managers understand their responsibilities and the ways they can drive their projects forward.

 Master cross-functional projects